cloudfoundry-attic/bosh-lite/docs/aws-provider.md

 When deploying to a VPC, the security group must be specified as an ID of the form `sg-abcd1234`, as opposed to a name like `default`.

 Note: You can only deploy into a VPC if the instance can be accessed by the machine doing the deploying.
 If not, Vagrant will fail to use SSH to provision the instance further.
-This similarly applies to steps 7-9, below.

 ### Steps

-* Install Vagrant AWS provider
+1. Install Vagrant AWS provider

     ```
     $ vagrant plugin install vagrant-aws